evan-007/angular-async-testing/readme.md

         });
     });

 This test is nicer since it actually instantiates the router.
-We could also use a regex for the `templateUrl` to make the code easier to change later.
+This test could also use a regex for the `templateUrl` to make the code easier to change later.

-But this test has an asynchronous request problem: the service in the `resolve` block never resolves, so the test will fail with an `unexpected request` error from the route `resolve`.
-We could use `$httpBackend` and `done` like in the previous example, but since we've already written a test for that service, does it really need to be tested again?
+But this test has an asynchronous request problem: the service in the `resolve` block of the router never resolves.
+The test will fail with an `unexpected request` error from the route `resolve`.
+This test could use `$httpBackend` and `done` like in the previous example, but since there is already a test for that service, does it really need to be tested again?
 And does this routing test even need to know that `resolve` calls an asynchronous function?
-An alternative would be to double it out with a `spy`.
+An alternative is to double the `factory` with a `spy`.

 http://jasmine.github.io/2.0/introduction.html#section-Spies